 Do make it a two-way street.
-Feedback is a two-way communication.
-Managers should be trained to ask as many questions as they make statements in roughly a 1:1 ratio.
+Providing feedback should create the opportunity for two-way communication.
+Managers should be trained to ask the same amount of questions as statements they make.

 Sample queries: “This is what I see; now what do you see?” or “How can I help you succeed?”

 Do focus on the future.
 If managers stay focused on what should happen in the future, the employee can feel more fulfilled in his job.
 Plus, looking forward tends to minimize employee defensiveness about any past mistakes.